noword/Emu4VitaPlus/README.en.md

 ### Cheats
 The program will find the .cht file of the same name as rom in the rom directory, the `.cheats` directory under the rom directory, and `ux0:/data/EMU4VITAPLUS/[core]/cheats` directory, whichever is found first.

+### Overlays
+The program will read overlays.ini from ux0:/data/EMU4VITAPLUS/[core]/overlays.

 ### Save
 ux0:/data/EMU4VITAPLUS/[core]/savefiles/[rom]